 - Chatham Islands (primarily private property): wild sheep, pigs, wild cattle.

-If you are considering a guided hunting trip in New Zealand, contact the New Zealand Professional Hunting Guides Association.
+Guided hunting experiences are available in New Zealand.
+We recommend you find a guided hunting experience through the New Zealand Professional Hunting Guides Association.

 The more you can learn about the intended hunting area the better your chances of success are.